supersimplesuper/docs/README.md

 make install
 ```

-Then to start the server:
+Then to start the server

 ```bash
 make start